gberliner/plaque-order-page/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It is designed to run on heroku using their free tier, together with the freely bundled postgresql database provided by them there.
 A good, fast way to test this out is to acquire suitable api keys for square and twilio sendgrid and set them as environment variables in a convenient developement environment like gitpod.
+(A Heroku Procfile is already included.)

 ## Available Scripts